apostrophecms/starter-kit-hospitality/README.md

 ## Advanced Apostrophe configuration

 Right now, [all the juicy info is in the A3 docs](https://v3.docs.apostrophecms.org), so head over there and start reading!
-This boilerplate project is a fun introduction to the UI, but you'll want to know more to really try it out.
+This starter kit project is a fun introduction to the UI, but you'll want to know more to really try it out.

 ## Thank you
 Thank you to our collaborating partner [Hellocomputer](https://www.hellocomputer.com) for bringing this starter kit to life.